archibishop/Book-A-Meal/README.md

 The project is now ready to use.

 # Running the tests
-Navigate to the api directory in your command and run the command pytest tests.
+Navigate to the api directory in your command and run the command ``` pytest tests ``` .
 This will run all the test file in that folder.

 # Built with